 Despite all the drama and dancing around my crush, we still talk occasionally on birthdays or Christmas and it normally leads to a little catch up about what’s going on in our lives nowadays and maybe an attempt at flirting here and there on my part.
 I love that we talk, no matter how briefly.
 I look forward to the next time.

-Love from, Katy x
+Love from, Grace x